PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 You will find the key field used quite heavily in most PySimpleGUI windows unless the window is very simple.

-One convention you'll see in many of the demo programs is keys being named in all caps with an underscores at the beginning and the end.
+One convention you'll see in many of the demo programs is keys being named in all caps with an underscores at the beginning and at the end.
 You don't HAVE to do this... your key value may look like this:
 `key = '-NAME-'`

 The reason for this naming convention is that when you are scanning the code, these key values jump out at you.
 You instantly know it's a key.
 Try scanning the code above and see if those keys pop out.